mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Server Command Responses
 ========================

-To support causally consistent reads the server returns the ``operationTime`` in responses it sends to the driver (for both read and write operations).
+To support causal consistency the server returns the ``operationTime`` in responses it sends to the driver (for both read and write operations).

 .. code:: typescript